vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Invoke-UndoGlobalWsaDeployment.md

 Invoke-UndoGlobalWsaDeployment -jsonFile .\aslcmDeploySpec.json
 ```

-This example removes Global Workspace ONE Access using JSON spec supplied
+This example removes Global Workspace ONE Access using the JSON specification provided.

 ## Parameters